← Back

 • updates.getvalo.dev — checks for app updates (our Cloudflare R2 bucket)

-• licensing.getvalo.dev — license validation when activating a Pro key
+• licensing.getvalo.dev — license validation when activating a Pro key, plus a single anonymous ping at launch (app version, platform, and a random install ID)

 The Claude CLI running underneath connects to Anthropic's servers: